Why Gaotu Techedu Inc. (GOTU)’s Most Recent Report Reveals Some Hints About Its Future

-Gaotu Techedu Inc. (NYSE:GOTU) went up by 8.77% from its latest closing price compared to the recent 1-year high of $3.42.
-The company’s stock price has collected -9.35% of loss in the last five trading sessions.
-The Wall Street Journal reported on 02/22/22 that Chinese Tutoring Companies Take Big Financial Hit Amid Crackdown
+Gaotu Techedu Inc. (NYSE:GOTU) went down by -7.35% from its latest closing price compared to the recent 1-year high of $3.42.
+The company’s stock price has collected 10.76% of gains in the last five trading sessions.

 Is It Worth Investing in Gaotu Techedu Inc. (NYSE :GOTU) Right Now?